 - I. Honorable mention with Junior Standing (that is, to students who have completed 64 units in their freshman and sophomore years). - (1) Honorable mention is granted with junior standing to students who attain at least an average of two grade points for each unit of credit undertaken.
 Such students will remain in honors status unless their average for all work at the end of any semester falls below two grade points for each unit undertaken. - (2) The list of students who receive Honorable Mention is sent to the chairman or study-list officer of the College before the beginning of the next semester.
-The list of those in honors status is published in the CATALOGUE OF OFFICERS AND STUDENTS. - II.
-Honors with the Bachelor's Degree. - Honors are granted at graduation only to students in honors status who have completed the major with distinction, and who have a general record satisfactory to the Committee on Honors. - (2) Students who, in the judgment of the Committee on Honors, show marked superiority in their major subject may be recommended for the special distinction of Highest Honors. - (3) A list of students to whom Honors or Highest Honors in the College have been awarded is published in the COMMENCEMENT PROGRAMME.
+The list of those in honors status is published in the CATA-LOGUE OF OFFICERS AND STUDENTS. - II.
+Honors with the Bachelor's Degree. - (1) Honors are granted at graduation only to students in honors status who have completed the major with distinction, and who have a general record saitsfactory to the Committee on Honors. - (2) Students who, in the judgment of the Committee on Honors, show marked superiority in their major subject may be recommended for the special distinction of Highest Honors. - (3) A list of students to whom Honors or Highest Honors in the College have been awarded is published in the COMMENCEMENT PEOGRAMME.

-THE COLLEGE OF APPLIED ARTS was established on the Los Angeles campus of the University of California to meet a demand for curricula of a specialized character which have to a considerable extent technical or professional appeal, and to maintain and develop certain curricula leading to special secondary teaching credentials.
+THE COLLEGE OF APPLIED AETS was established on the Los Angeles campus of the University of California to meet a demand for curricula of a specialized character which have to a considerable extent technical or professional appeal, and to maintain and develop certain curricula leading to special secondary teaching credentials.
 In keeping with the policy of the University to serve the needs of the community and the State, it is expected that the curricular offerings will be broadened from time to time.

 With the discontinuance of the Teachers College July 1, 1939, the College of Applied Arts began to offer four-year curricula in art and music leading to the Bachelor of Arts degree, and in home economics, mechanic arts and physical education leading to the Bachelor of Science degree.
-A group major in dance leading to the degree of Bachelor of Science will be added in 1940-41.
+A group major in dance leading to the degree of Bachelor of Science was added in 1940-41, and a curriculum in drama leading to the degree of Bachelor of Arts will be added in 1941-42.
 In addition, for properly qualified graduate nurses, a curriculum has been established leading to the Bachelor of Science degree.
 In all of these curricula except Public Health Nursing and the group major in dance it will be possible to secure the Special Secondary Teaching Credential by following closely regulations laid down by the School of Education.
-It should be noted, however, that it is now possible to obtain the degree without working for the teaching eredential.
+It should be noted, however, that it is now possible to obtain the degree without working for the teaching credential.

 Certain lower division curricula are listed in the offering of the College of Applied Arts.
-These include Preengineering, Premining, Prenursing, Preoptometry, and Prepharmacy.
+These include preëngineering, premining, prenursing, preoptometry, and prepharmacy.
 These curricula may be used as preparation for admission to the professional colleges and schools of the University in Berkeley and in San Francisco.

-REQUIREMENTS FOR GRADUATION Lower Division Junior Certificate Bequirements
+REQUIREMENTS FOR GRADUATION .
+Lower Division